takeAction/jekyll-now/_posts/2018-02-25-Jenkins-Deploy2Tomcat.md

    both they are centos 7 and have same jdk version 1.8.

-   Maven is installed local in both pc.
+   Maven is installed local in them.

 #### Cannot run program "mvn" (in directory ...):error=2, No such file or directory